-The presented higher order function makes it possible to perform operations which change the values of the elements of the list, like the double\element\value() function.
+The presented higher order function makes it possible to perform operations which change the values of the elements of the list, like the double_element_value() function.
 It is not however completely compatible with the functional paradigm of programming in which once assigned variables don't change their values.
-Let's try to define another higher order function which returns a result of the operation performed on the list by functions invoked by it.
+Let's try to define another higher order function which returns a result of the operations performed on the list by functions invoked by it.
 The definition of the function is given in the next slide.

-Performing Operations on the List That Return Results The iterate\list\with\result() Function
+Performing Operations on the List That Return Results The iterate_list_with_result() Function